levymsn/CQA-CRCT/README.md

 > comprehension, which is fundamentally different from understanding
 > natural images.
 CQA requires analyzing the relationships between the
 > textual and the visual components of a chart, in order to answer
 > general questions or infer numerical values.
-Most existing CQA {\it
+Most existing CQA
-> datasets} and {\it models} are based on simplifying assumptions that
+> _datasets_ and _models_ are based on simplifying assumptions that
 > often enable surpassing human performance.
 In this work, we address
 > this outcome and propose a new model that jointly learns
 > classification and regression.
 Our language-vision set up with